 On the corporate law side of her practice, Amy-Lynn handles labour and employment matters in transactions, including mergers and sales, acquisitions, and reorganizations.

-Amy-Lynn has appeared before the Alberta Court of Queen's Bench, the Alberta Court of Appeal, the Provincial Court of Alberta, and the Labour Relations, Arbitration, and Workers' Compensation Boards of Alberta.
+Amy-Lynn has appeared before the Alberta Court of King's Bench, the Alberta Court of Appeal, the Provincial Court of Alberta, and the Labour Relations, Arbitration, and Workers' Compensation Boards of Alberta.